9 Best Lip and Cheek Stains -- and the Worst

 Check out this list of best and worst lip and cheek stains now.

-Now, before you go tossing your product, you want to make sure you're using it right.
+Now, before you go tossing your product, you want to make sure you're using it correctly.
 We won't lie, these stains can be tricky -- especially when it comes to cheeks.
 So here are some tips for getting the best results:

 Step 1: Choose the right stain